-Samantha Fanger is a research intern with the Caspian Policy Center.
+Samantha Fanger is a research assistant with the Caspian Policy Center.
 She is currently completing her B.A. at George Washington University’s Elliott School.
 She is majoring in International Affairs with a concentration on security policy.
 Fanger previously worked and studied in the Philippines where she interned as a journalist and primarily focused her research on comparative regional politics in Central and Southeast Asia.

 Biden's Presidential Outreach to Central Asia—A Strategic Shift in U.S. Foreign Policy

 For the first time, leaders of all five Central Asian republics will meet with U.S. President Joseph Biden in a formal C5+1 meeting

 Absheron Gas Field Inauguration Signifies New Energy Partnerships in the Caspian Region

 On August 31, an inauguration ceremony for the Absheron gas and condensate field was held in Baku.

 The Importance of Turkmen Gas Exports in a Shifting Energy Landscape

 In August 2023, Turkmenistan transferred 10 million cubic meters (mcm) of gas to Iran—a shipment signifying a resumption

 UAE ADNOC’s Strategic Stake in Absheron Gas Field: Fortifying Cooperation and Shaping Energy Futures